taufik-nurrohman/markdown/README.md

 ### Table Block

-Table block follows the [Markdown Extra’s table block syntax](https://michelf.ca/projects/php-markdown/extra#table).
+Table blocks follow the [Markdown Extra’s table block syntax](https://michelf.ca/projects/php-markdown/extra#table).
 However, there are a few additional features and rules:

  - The actual number of columns follows the number of columns in the table header separator.
 If you have columns in